-Read, write, and atomic operations issued from the same thread to the same address, using the same data port, the same cache coherency type, and the same page faulting mode, are guaranteed to be processed in the same order as they are issued.
-Software mechanisms are used to ensure ordering of accesses when issued from different threads, to different addresses, with different data ports, with different cache coherency types, or with different page faulting modes.
+Read, write, and atomic operations issued from the same thread to the same address, using the same data port, and the same cache coherency type, are guaranteed to be processed in the same order as they are issued.
+Software mechanisms are used to ensure ordering of accesses when issued from different threads, to different addresses, with different data ports, or with different cache coherency types.